 ② Cultivate New Habits

 Do you often find yourself wearing a rotation of the same clothes, even if your closet has more inventory?
 Or do you have a shelf full of books you are not going to read again, or haven’t read yet?
 If you have not worn an item in X months, time to share it.
 Decide if this is three months, six months, or twelve months.
-Your clothes and books can make a real difference to someone else.
+Your clothes and books can make a difference to someone else.
 Share the love, and that extra space creates a sense of lightness.

-You can save a lot of time in the mornings by streamlining your routine.
+You can save a lot of time in the mornings by streamlining and decluttering your routine.
 Organize your bathroom area to help you easily find what you need (tooth paste, toothbrush, cleansing routine).
 Move anything you don’t use on a daily basis out of sight.
 And bin anything that is beyond its expiry dates.
 Cosmetics and skincare have a varying shelf time, from generally three months for mascara to about a year for facial creams.
 And those trial size or samples?
 Say no, unless you will use them right away.

 ⑤ Group your Stuff